Oriel9511/practical-test/README.md

 # PracticalTest

-This project technical practice that can be executed using the `start.sh` script.
+This project is a technical practice that can be executed using the `start.sh` script.

 ## Running the Projects